ChartGalaxy/ChartGalaxy/README.md

 ### 📊 Statistics

-- **Size**: 1,151,087 infographic charts (1,151,087 synthetic + 104,519 real)
+- **Size**: 1,701,356 infographic charts (1,151,087 synthetic + 61,833 real)
 - **Content**: Each infographic chart is paired with the tabular data used to create it
-- **Chart Types**: 75 chart types with 330 chart variations
+- **Chart Types**: 75 chart types with 440 chart variations
 - **Layout Templates**: 68 layout templates

 ### 🚀 Data Collection and Creation

 ChartGalaxy was constructed through:

-1. **Real Infographic Chart Collection**: Charts were collected from 19 reputable chart-rich websites, such as Pinterest, Visual Capitalist, Statista, and Information is Beautiful.
+1. **Real Infographic Chart Collection**: Charts were collected from 18 reputable chart-rich websites, such as Visual Capitalist and Statista.

 2. **Synthetic Infographic Chart Creation**: Following an inductive structuring process that:
-   - Identifies 75 chart types (e.g., bar charts) and 330 chart variations reflecting different visual element styles
+   - Identifies 75 chart types (e.g., bar charts) and 440 chart variations reflecting different visual element styles
    - Extracts 68 layout templates defining spatial relationships among elements
    - Programmatically generates synthetic charts based on these patterns